Domestic Violence Lawyers on Long Island and New York City

 File for a Restraining Order in New York State

 Do you feel unsafe in your own home due to an abusive member of your household?
 We can help protect you and your children.
 With the help of a Long Island domestic violence attorney, in less than 24 hours you can get an order of protection to stop your abuser from contacting you or coming anywhere near you.

 What Are Orders of Protection?

-A restraining order requires the other spouse to stay a certain distance away from someone, their marital residence, and their children until the case is heard in court.
+A restraining order requires the other party to stay a certain distance away from someone, their residence, and their children until the case is heard in court.
 A judge will then make a decision to either terminate or extend the order.
 If the restraining order is violated, the offending spouse can be arrested and possibly sentenced to jail time.

 What Does an Order of Protection Do?

 An order of protection is an order issued by a court of law that is designed to protect a person from harassment, abuse, violent acts, and verbal threats.
 These orders are available to anyone who feels they may be endangered by another person.
 In a family law context, orders of protection can safeguard people from further domestic violence situations.

 Orders of protection legally force your abuser to: